3/4 Vs 5/8 Hose – Which Is Best?

 Miscellaneous Applications

-For tasks such as washing your car, or cleaning outdoor furniture, either a 5/8-inch or 3/4-inch hose can get the job done.
+For tasks such as washing your car, or cleaning outdoor furniture, either a ⅝-inch or ¾-inch hose can get the job done.
 Consider your specific needs, budget, and storage space when making your decision.

 Conclusion